-Final chosen objective Other alternatives why not most appropriate to achieve Resource Management Act Objective 26 Mahinga kai and natural resources used for customary purposes, are maintained and enhanced, and these resources are healthy and accessible to tangata whenua.
+Final chosen objective Other alternatives Why not most appropriate to achieve Resource Management Act Objective 26 Mahinga kai and natural resources used for customary purposes, are maintained and enhanced, and these resources are healthy and accessible to tangata whenua.
 Alternative 1.
 No objectives in the Regional Policy Statement to maintain and enhance mahinga kai and natural resources used for customary purposes.
 Alternative 2.
 The objectives on other topics in the proposed Regional Policy Statement are used to maintain and enhance mahinga kai and natural resources used for customary purposes.
 Alternative 1 is not the most appropriate as there would be no regional direction as to how to address the issue of significance, about maintaining and enhancing mahinga kai and natural resource used for customary purposes, identified by the region's iwi authorities.
 Sections 6(e) and 6(g) of the Resource Management Act would also not be met.
 Alternative 2 is not the most appropriate as the objectives in the proposed Regional Policy Statement for other topics do not specifically respond to the issue of maintaining and enhancing mahinga kai and natural resources used for customary purposes.
-To ensure integrated management for the purpose of maintaining and enhancing mahinga kai and natural resources used for customary purposes, there needs to be an additional objective with a focus on maintaining and enhancing mahinga kai and natural resources used for customary purposes, which provides a framework for identifying other actions (policies and methods) required.
+To ensure integrated management for the purpose of maintaining and enhancing mahinga kai and natural resources used for customary purposes, there needs to be an additional objective with a focus on maintaining and enhancing mahinga kai and natural resources used for customary purposes, there needs to be an additional objective with a focus on maintaining and enhancing mahinga kai and natural resources used for customary purposes, there needs to be an additional objective with a focus on maintaining and enhancing mahinga kai and natural resources used for customary purposes, which provides a framework for identifying other actions (policies and methods) required.